 - Best Intermediate Wakesurf Board

-- There are some issues with fins being installed incorrectly
+- There are some issues with fins on the board being installed incorrectly

 If you are just starting to wakesurf, it is worth checking out the Ride Wakesurf Board.
 This is an easy to learn on board that comes with three tail fins that are removable so you can customize as you become more advanced.
-It is easy to set it up where you move to one center fin or two side fins for more advanced riding.
+It is uncomplicated to set it up where you move to one center fin or two side fins that more advanced riders can enjoy.

-With the double-edged rails, the Ride Wakesurf Board gives you a little more cut so you feel confident as you maneuver.
+With the double-edged rails, the Ride Wakesurf Board gives you a little more cut so you feel confident as you maneuver the board.
 Featuring durable, compression construction, this is also a lightweight board with a two-piece core that can be used by both adults and kids.
-Giving you predictable turns and easy traction, the surf style design makes it fun and easy to use.
+Giving you predictable turns and good traction, the surfing style board design makes it fun to use.

 - You can customize board with the removable fins